mattlag/Text-sample-generator/README.md

 **English 10: Shortest Words**

 > able act add leaf age ahead aid major make all am an chaos gap are as at cause gave law tax day lazy bad rubber be bid object submit box brand jobs doubt bug obvious by can occur ice char city back club code acquire cry cs cup cycle feedback broadcast edge did adjust badly admit midnight do dry adds due advice hardware body eat debate neck bed see left leg behalf being reject seek cell deem end video deep equal err hes bet queue even few sex eye fan fed off fit fly for fry fun modify meaningful bigger high girl glad sign go grew bugs length gun apology had forthcoming withdraw he hid highly algorithm technical hot three months eight huge worthwhile why via library die if big like ill aim in prior chip unique air is it medium five fix size job jump package key background kid quickly knew asks awkward lucky album welcome old led half lie bulk film log help already also felt blue solve always mad dumb me harmful mix firmly common autumn mod dump aims much my name inch and net info hang unhappy nice enjoy bank only government annoy no input unreasonable runs cent numb invent unwanted any boat lock doe of dog oh oil project book come on too pop or cost got our love how boy dozen pay update pen helpful graph pi plan equipment apple press chips kept put upwards copy quit ran nearby force card re perfect argue perhaps rid dark arm turn row sharp bars art run serve forward sad husband disc satisfy she sit ask slip small so spot square less best sum answer busy catch ate doubtful the tie title treatment to output try its putt tune two luck judge stuff quote up us but buy van vote heavy war we awful who win slowly own write laws growth exact except boxes exist expand next maybe dying style symbol syntax you type buys byte anyway bizarre

+## Paragraph builder tool
+The Generator creates two flavors of "result paragraphs"... but what if these paragraphs don't quite meet your expectations?
+The Paragraph builder tool lets you use data generated by the Generator to build a custom paragraph for yourself.

+The Paragraph builder has 3 columns:
+ 1. Pairs checklist - this keeps track of the letter pairs in your paragraph.
+Either displaying an ❌ if the pair is missing, or displaying a count of how many times that pair occurs.
+ 2. Word list - these are words from your dictionary, sorted by letter pair.
+So, each word may show up more than once in the overall list.
+Each word is a button, and clicking it will add that word to your result paragraph.
+Each word also has a "word score" number on it.
+This tells you how many letter pairs this word would cover, if you select it.
+Every time you add a word, the "word score" for each word is re-calculated.
+ 3. Result paragraph - this is where your result is displayed.
+It also has buttons for every word, clicking these will remove that word from your result paragraph.

+The overall process is just scrolling through the word list, and choosing what words you want to add to your paragraph... based on whatever criteria you want.

+**NOTE** The Paragraph Builder tool uses the `English 10` dictionary.
+Also included in the html file is the `English 50` dictionary: you will have to edit the html file to disable one dictionary and enable the other.
+Overall, this tool is *very* slow.
+The `English 10` dictionary is small, and even it is slow. the `English 50` dictionary will take many seconds after each click on fast computers.
+This is why the tool does not include any of the larger dictionaries and just defaults to the small one.

 # Fun facts
 Hopefully the results will be useful, but there are also some results that are just interesting.
 Here are a few: